Random Group Generator

 Workshop icebreakers

-Give every attendee one clear partner without self-selection friction.
+Give every attendee one clear partner with a random partner generator instead of self-selection friction.

 Simple enough for live facilitation

-The output stays readable and easy to act on in the room.
+The random pair output stays readable and easy to act on in the room.

 Clear results